browserengineering/book/book/embeds.md

 ```

 As for painting, iframes by default have a border around their content when
 painted.^[Which, again, is why I added 2 to the width and height.
+It's
+also why I added 1 to the `Transform`  in `paint`.
 This book
 doesn't go into the details of the [CSS box model][box-model], but the `width`
 and `height` attributes of an iframe refer to the *content box*, and adding 2
 yields the *border box*.]
 They also clip the iframe painted content to the